- NAME: Douglas Fairbanks Sr.

 Best Known For

-Silent movie star Douglas Fairbanks Sr. (1883–39) teamed up with Charlie Chaplin, D.W.
-Griffith and his wife Mary Pickford to launch United Artists in 1919.
+Silent movie star Douglas Fairbanks Sr. (1883–39) teamed up with his wife, Mary Pickford; Charlie Chaplin; and D.W.
+Griffith to launch United Artists in 1919.

 Think you know about Biography?

 Answer questions and see how you rank against other players.Play Now